Six Things to Consider When Printing a Comic Book or Graphic Novel

 Producing a Comic Book or Graphic Novel is a big undertaking.
 You have to develop the story, create the illustrations, design the cover, and determine the physical layout of the book.
 Before getting too deep into the project it also helps to consider the printing phase of your book.
 After all, the last thing you need is to be blindsided by an unforeseen surprise when you are ready to print.

-Below is a list of six things that will have an effect on the appearance and cost of your book project…
+Below is a list of six things that will have an effect on the appearance and cost of your comic book project

 Because the page count is relatively low, Comic Books are traditionally produced using the Saddle-Stitch binding method.
 Saddle-stitched books are constructed from folded sheets which are held together by wire staples.
 The staples are driven through the crease of the book's spine to secure the pages into book form.
 Though simple, the result is a very professional looking document.